awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanMidLevelDotNet.md

         private static void FindProductsWithNegativePrice(Table productCatalogTable)
         {
-            // Assume there is a price error.
-So we scan to find items priced < 0.
+            // Assume there is a pricing error, so we scan to find items priced < 0.
             ScanFilter scanFilter = new ScanFilter();
             scanFilter.AddCondition("Price", ScanOperator.LessThan, 0);